FILETDSP π

 ExternalDestFileName

-Specifies external destination file name
+Specifies the external destination file name.

 [-G]